-- Broad and extensive business base is supported by a skilled workforce - Key strengths in life sciences, engineering, construction, food & drink, aerospace, retail, software development, renewables, advanced manufacturing, health, communications, support services and logistics. - Heartlands offers 2,000 homes and 1.5 million square feet of employment space with easy motorway access. - Winchburgh is delivering thousands of new homes and 40 acres of employment and retail space, with easy motorway access and potential for a new rail station.
+- Broad and extensive business base is supported by a skilled workforce, and further upskilling could be supported by an additional university presence. - Key strengths in life sciences, engineering, construction, food & drink, aerospace, retail, software development, renewables, advanced manufacturing, health, communications, support services and logistics. - Heartlands offers 2,000 homes and 1.5 million square feet of employment space with easy motorway access. - Winchburgh is delivering thousands of new homes and 40 acres of employment and retail space, with newly created junction to motorway and a site identified for a new rail station - Ambitions for other strategic transport network enhancement, such as at the Avon Gorge and via new all ways Junction 3 on the M9, seek to improve connectivity for wider regional economic activities including tourism.